Syncing

 "The webhook from Shopify is either invalid or expired"

-This error will occur if your Syncing URL setting does not match your WordPress domain.
+setting does not match your WordPress domain.
 These two values must match for the syncing to work properly.

-To check, open your ShopWP settings and open the Syncing section.
-Scroll down and find the Syncing URL field.
+field.
 Make sure this matches your WordPress domain exactly.
 It should only be the top-level domain, like this:

 https://mysite.org

-You can also try enabling the Allow alternative webhook auth setting.
-You can find this within the ShopWP settings
+Finally, you can also try enabling the Allow alternative webhook auth

 "Address cannot be any of the domains..."

-This error will show up if the value for the ShopWP Syncing URL setting does not point to your WordPress site URL.
+setting does not point to your WordPress site URL.
 This setting must be set to the same domain that you're using for the WordPress site.

 It will be the domain Shopify uses to send data to during the syncing process.
 Below is a screenshot of how it should look: